-To illustrate the log returns and more complex concepts we are going to demonstrate them with the help of python and pandas and numpy libraries.
+To illustrate the concept of log returns, we are going to demonstrate the concepts with the help of two Python libraries: pandas and NumPy.

 Simple returns vs log returns

-To begin with, benefit of using financial returns instead of prices is normalization which allows us to measure and compare all financial instruments and assets.
-This is also a requirement for many multidimensional statistical analysis and machine learning techniques.
+To begin with, the key benefit of using financial returns instead of prices is normalization which allows us to measure and compare all financial instruments and assets.
+This is also a requirement for many multidimensional statistical analyses and advanced machine-learning techniques.

-where P is price of an asset and t is a time period.
+where P is the price of an asset and t is a time period.

-In pandas we calculate the simple returns with an in-built pandas function
+In Pandas, we calculate simple returns with an in-built pandas function

 pct_change that calculates percentage change and use numpy